lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Facts or information acquired.
 "Experience gave him farming knowledge."

 known
 : Familiar with something.
-"I've known her since kindergarten."
+"I’ve known her since kindergarten."

 ## L

 lady
 : Polite term for a woman.
-"Thank you ma'am, said the polite young lady."
+"Thank you ma’am, said the polite young lady."

 lasso
 : Rope looped into a slipknot used to catch cattle.
 "The cowboy twirled his lasso above his head."